-Projects funded from borrowing are driven by the Teignbridge 10 "Investing in Prosperity" goal and the council's developing Investment Strategy.
-They aim to bring a broad range of economic benefits such as continued growth in local jobs, business expansion and wealth creation as well as improving the Council's income resilience against the challenge of lower government funding.
+Projects funded from borrowing aim to bring a broad range of economic benefits such as continued growth in local jobs, business expansion and wealth creation as well as improving the Council's income resilience against the challenge of lower government funding.
 Projects include town centre improvements and commercial and industrial estates.